bai-peter/BAI-Research-Papers/README.md

 • **Exchange Economy Formation**: The grocery shelf is becoming a dynamic marketplace where prices reflect real-time supply-demand imbalances, creating opportunities for both retailers and consumers to optimize their economic outcomes.

-## About Me

-I'm a student at Ivey Business School who happened to have worked in the markets environment.
-This is just a fun idea I'm keeping out here in case someone does decide to do this one day.

 ## Citation